 The statutory scheme for gun ownership and possession in Virginia is very complex and penalties for violation of firearm laws are often severe.
-Therefore, a Fairfax gun lawyer who has experience helping clients navigate these laws can be a valuable asset to those charged with a weapons offense.
+Therefore, a Fairfax gun lawyer who has experience helping clients navigate these laws can give those charged with a weapons offense the best chance of a positive outcome.
 If you have been arrested for a gun-related charge, you can learn more about our criminal defense team.

 Gun laws can be tricky in Virginia, particularly in Fairfax and Northern Virginia where there is a mix of urban and rural demographics.
 Virginia does not require gun registration nor is it necessary to obtain a permit before carrying a firearm openly about the person except where prohibited by statute.
 The tricky part comes in the interpretation of the phrases “carrying a firearm openly about the person” and “where prohibited by statute.”
 A Fairfax lawyer can provide specific details on where guns are prohibited and other information.